Participate > Rules

 - b) Government bodies and related organisations — an organisation that is the governing authority of a political unit, the ruling power in a political society and the apparatus through which a governing body functions and exercises authority.

-- c) Local and regional authorities — government departments which make decisions on a local or regional level e.g. ministries, district, borough or city councils, regional development agencies.
+- c) Local and regional authorities — government departments which make decisions at a local or regional level e.g. ministries, district, borough or city councils, regional development agencies.

 - d) Corporate governance (CSR) — corporate campaigns that promote care for safety, youth, communities and the environment.